 Which of these are projects and which of these are tasks?

 These two terms get tossed around a lot in similar contexts so it can be quite confusing.
-If you can’t differentiate project management and task management, don’t worry.
+If you can’t differentiate between project management and task management, don’t worry.

 But first, how are they related?

 Desmond Tutu, recipient of the 1984 peace prize famously said, “There is only one way to eat an elephant.
 A bite at a time.”

 Almost all project managers operate on this philosophy–they divide their projects into a set of small, manageable tasks.
 Project management and task management go hand in hand as you’ll need to effectively manage your tasks and have the project management skills and competencies in order to become a successful project manager.

 To understand the difference between project management and task management, you’ll first need to understand what these concepts are.
 Many managers fail to distinguish between projects and tasks which complicates things for everyone involved.